Building a successful ASMR channel is not an overnight effort. It takes skill and a good understanding of audio recording to achieve the best results.

 According to Giulia Poerio (Ph.D. and researcher at the Psychology Department of the University of Sheffield) science is studying what most people are already doing: utilizing ASMR to relax.

 All current evidence aims at the fact that ASMR is a privileged way of relaxing and helping chronic problems like anxiety, sleeping disorders, and more.
-Perhaps in some years, you’ll go to the doctor and they will prescribe you a YouTube channel every night?
+Perhaps in some years’ time, you’ll go to the doctor, and they will prescribe you a YouTube channel every night?
 We’ll see about that.

 Why Do You Want To Start An ASMR Channel?